sam-sayegh/employee-directory-backend/README.md

 9. Username: admin@admin.com -- Password: Test@123

 # Unit Testing
-1. Cnfigure an NPM script for running our tests from the command line.
+1. Configure an NPM script for running our tests from the command line.
 Open up package.json and configure a script named test for running Jest:
 "scripts": {
     "test": "jest"
   },